balintsoos/balintsoos/README.md

 # Hello there 👋

 I am software developer with over 4 years of experience in building scalable web services and modern client applications with a passion for software engineering.
-Enjoying collaborating with colleagues, working in product-focused cross-functional teams, learning, gaming and talking about technology and the future.
+I enjoy collaborating with colleagues, working in product-focused cross-functional teams, learning, gaming and talking about technology and the future.

 [![Years Badge](https://badges.pufler.dev/years/balintsoos)](https://badges.pufler.dev)